 ERP Implementations Struggle: Why Do Project Fails and How to Avoid Failures?

 Based on released articles and studies commissioned by software vendors or industry analyst paid by software vendors about mid-sizes companies, digital transformation have significantly helped SMB determine failure rates and success rates of a project in different conditions.

-A case study about a Australian company, “Corporation Announces Second Quarter Financial Report for FY 19-20”, a mid-size manufacturing company with two to three hundred million in AUD dollar revenue year on year reported their third quarter 2019 results in which they highlighted their sales dropped by seven to eight million dollars aligned with how the dropped revenues was significantly tribute to a failed ERP implementation.
+A case study about a Australian company, “Corporation Announces Second Quarter Financial Report for FY 19-20”, a mid-size manufacturing company with $200 to 300M (million) in AUD dollar revenue year on year reported their third quarter 2019 results in which they highlighted their sales dropped by $7M to $8M (million) dollars aligned with how the dropped revenues was significantly tribute to a failed ERP implementation.

 Matters on margin decrease and unbilled customers in result of negative effect on revenue was an eye opening of how mid-size company struggle with their system implementation and the high risk of struggling because mid sizes companies doesn’t have the resources that some of the bigger organisations have, not to mention the

 unrealistic expectation of what it really is going to take the job done in an absolute correct manner.